AlexDatTr/Yelp_CityBike_Modelling/README.md

 - Evaluate the outcome.

 ### Results
 - Many point of data is collected from the Foursquare and Yelp API.
-Yelp API provide more data point and provide an easier method to retrieved the data
+Yelp API provide more data point and provide an easier method to retrieved the data.
+With the same input
-- The built model suggests that the number of bike depend on the average rating of restaurant in the area.
+- All different models tried in the project have low R square value and The built model suggests that the number of bike do not depend on any variables in the dataset

 ### Challenges
-- Local computer confid doesn't allow more API call from Foursquare and Yelp API.
+- Local computer configuration doesn't allow more API call from Foursquare and Yelp API.
-- The evaluated model is not completely strong
+- The evaluated models is not strong, and no relationship is found from the any models
 ## Future Goals
 - Retrieve more data from both API to check if there is any other element that can affect the number of bikes per station